No results found.

 Climbing ropes should be washed occasionally by hand in cold water with a mild soap, rinsed free of the soap, and then spread out or hung up to dry in the air.
 Avoid direct sunlight, do not use a dryer, and do not place the rope above a heat source.

-Manufacturers recommend a retirement schedules which errs on the side of caution and also, presumably, on the side of profit!
+Manufacturers recommend a retirement schedules which errs on the side of caution and also, presumably, on the side of profit for them!
 How long you decide to use the rope depends on your own inspection, knowledge of the rope’s history, and assessment.

 If a rope has not suffered a major fall, i.e., approaching factor 2 (a fall double the rope distance from the belay); if the sheath shows no significant wear or damage; and if the rope has not been exposed to damage from chemicals: it is almost certainly safe to use it within the schedule shown below.
 However, repeated minor falls, heat from rapid rappelling (abseiling), and rappelling using small diameter carabiners all tend to weaken rope.